cromalu/telco-vecchio/README.md

 ## Building telco-vecchio package

-todo
+So far project targets only routers with a MIPS 24K CPU and a musl-libc installed

+Use Rust stable toolchain `1.70.0`, more recent toolchains are not maintained for MIPS architecture

+Install target `mips-unknown-linux-musl`

+Download `mips-linux-muslsf-cross` toolchain from http://musl.cc/#binaries and configure `<archive root>/bin/mips-linux-muslsf-gcc` as linker for  `mips-unknown-linux-musl` target

+build release variant (so that output binaries remains small enough) `cargo +1.70.0-x86_64-unknown-linux-gnu build --target mips-unknown-linux-musl --release`

 ## Installing telco-vecchio package

-todo
+disable any sms-processing binary installed on the router, such as smsd or smstool3

+scp the generated daemon to the router on /usr/bin

-## telco-vecchio agent
+## telco-vecchio daemon

-Upon installation telco-vecchio package deploys an agent that starts upon system boots.
+Upon installation telco-vecchio package deploys a daemon that starts upon system boots.
-The agent monitors incoming SMSs and trigger specific commands based on their content.
+The daemon monitors incoming SMSs and trigger specific commands based on their content.

 ### Commands

-Here is the list of the commands that can be run by telco-vecchio agent:
+Here is the list of the commands that can be run by telco-vecchio daemon:

 #### Getting router's current status